Astha1245/BudgetBuddy/README.md

 ---

-Crafted with ❤️ and creativity by [Your Name].
+Crafted with ❤️ and creativity by [Astha].
 Feel free to fork, modify, and improve it further!

 ---